 Methadone Possession, Intent to Distribute & Prescription Forgery Charges

 Methadone is commonly associated with treatment for opiate addiction, principally heroin.
-The problem with Methadone is that it is especially powerful and addictive.
-These characteristics can lead people to engage in unlawful activities like possession without a prescription, forging prescriptions and even selling or distributing Methadone.
-If you or a loved one has been charged with a Methadone related criminal offense, we can help.
-Our law firm features two former prosecutors – Jonathan F. Marshall and Thomas V. Camp – both of whom have over 15 years experience.
+The problem with methadone is that it is especially powerful and addictive.
+These characteristics can lead people to engage in unlawful activities like possession without a prescription, forging prescriptions and even selling or distributing methadone.
+If you or a loved one has been charged with a methadone related criminal offense, we can help.
+Our law firm features two former prosecutors—Jonathan F. Marshall and Thomas V. Camp—both of whom have over 15 years experience.
 Our defense team also includes Colin Bonus, a seasoned attorney, with almost 30 years in the business.
-The office has handled a considerable number of prescription fraud and forgery case, not to mention possession with intent to distribute CDS (e.g. distributing and selling) like Methadone.
+The office has handled a considerable number of prescription fraud and forgery cases, not to mention possession with intent to distribute CDS (e.g. distributing and selling) like methadone.
 Any one of these attorneys would be happy to speak to you free of charge if you were arrested for one of these offenses.
-Our lawyers are available 24/7 to provide the information you are looking for at 1-877-450-8301.
+Our lawyers are available 24/7 to provide the information you are looking for.